A student worker showing his phone to a staff member

 Belmont Student Employees

-Graduate Students: must be currently enrolled at Belmont University and actively pursuing a degree program during the semester in which he/she is employed.
-(Note: Graduate Assistantships, Internships, and Practicum opportunities are separate from the BU Student Employment process and are administered through academic departments.
-See your Graduate department for specific guidelines and policies regarding your Graduate Assistantship).
+Graduate Students: must be currently enrolled at Belmont University and actively pursuing a degree program during the semester in which they are employed.
+(Note: Graduate Assistantships, Internships, and Practicum opportunities are separate from the BU Student Employment process and are administered through academic departments.)
+See your Graduate department for specific guidelines and policies regarding your Graduate Assistantship.

 Federal Work-Study